peeword/peewordsupport/README.md

-# PeeWords Support
+# PeeWord Support

-Thank you for using PeeWords.
+Thank you for using PeeWord.

 If you need help, have a question, or want to report a problem, please contact us at: